Wealth of Elon Musk: History

-Sources of wealth

-Around 75% of Musk's wealth was derived from Tesla stock in November 2020, a proportion that fell to about 37% as of December 2022, (Note: According to The Wall Street Journal, he was worth $140 billion, with $52 billion of that attributable to his ownership of Tesla stock.) after selling nearly $40 billion in company shares since late 2021.
+Compensation from Tesla and failed legal challenge

 Musk does not receive a salary from Tesla; he agreed with the board in 2018 to a compensation plan that ties his personal earnings to Tesla's valuation and revenue.
 The deal stipulated that Musk only received the compensation if Tesla reached certain market values.
 It was the largest such deal ever done between a CEO and a company board.
-In the first award, given in May 2020, he was eligible to purchase 1.69 million Tesla shares (about 1% of the company) at below-market prices, which was worth about $800 million.
+In the first award, given in May 2020, he was eligible to purchase 1.69 million Tesla shares (about 1% of the company, worth $800M at the time) at below-market prices.

-In January 2024, Delaware Judge Kathaleen McCormick ruled in a 2018 lawsuit that Musk's $55 billion pay package from Tesla be rescinded.
+In January 2024, Delaware judge Kathaleen McCormick ruled in a 2018 lawsuit that Musk's $55bn pay package from Tesla be rescinded.
 McCormick called the compensation granted by the company's board "an unfathomable sum" that was unfair to shareholders.
 In response to the ruling, Musk posted on X: "Never incorporate your company in the state of Delaware."
-A re-ratification shareholders' vote passed in mid-June 2024, although much follow-up litigation is expected, including a lawsuit filed by a Tesla investor beforehand that alleged Musk employed "coercive tactics" to move the vote in his favor.
+A re-ratification shareholders' vote passed in mid-June 2024, agreeing also to move Tesla's incorporation from Delaware to Texas; a lawsuit was filed by a Tesla investor beforehand that alleged Musk employed "coercive tactics" to move the vote in his favor.
+The Delaware Supreme Court overturned McCormick's decision in December 2025, restoring Musk's compensation package and awarding $1 in nominal damages.
+Musk exercised the stock options from his 2018 pay package on June 16, 2026.

-Management

-Musk's wealth is managed by his family office called Excession LLC, formed in 2016 and run by Jared Birchall.